 What Is Sales Automation?

-Sales automation tools and customer relationship management platforms may seem similar at first, but in fact are very different.
-The main difference is that customer relationship management platforms are created for the sole purpose of enhancing contacts with customers, while sales automation tools are aimed at assisting the sales process.
-Some of the common elements between the two platforms include customer behavior dashboards or interfaces that salespeople can use to reach customers in a more active way.
+Sales automation tools and customer relationship management platforms (CRMs) may seem similar at first, but they are in fact very different from one another.
+The main difference is that customer relationship management platforms are created for the sole purpose of enhancing contact with customers, while sales automation tools are aimed at assisting the sales process.
+We’ve got a helpful article that helps summarize the differences quite nicely, but if you’d rather read on, we’ll do a quick breakdown.

-Blending Marketing Automation, Sales Automation and CRM into ERP
+Working Together By Blending Marketing Automation, Sales Automation and CRM into ERP

-In many cases, these individual services are a part of a greater umbrella of enterprise software.
+Most times, these individual services are a part of a greater umbrella of enterprise software.
 The entire enterprise software set may be referred to as enterprise resource planning (ERP) infrastructure.

-The sales automation programs work to send digital data where it needs to go for order fulfillment, or allow salespeople to communicate better with customers.
-Customer relationship management data often stays in the background for long-term analysis, illuminating the reality around the ways that individual customers interact with the business.
+The sales automation programs work to send digital data where it needs to go for order fulfillment or allow salespeople to communicate better with customers.
+Customer relationship management data often stays in the background for long-term analysis, illuminating the reality around how individual customers interact with the business.